Sahil2210517/job-portal/README.md

   Job seekers can apply for jobs and track applications, while employers can view and manage received applications.

 - Image Upload Support
-  Profile images and assets are managed using Cloudinary.
+  Profile images and other assets are managed using Cloudinary.

 - Responsive Design
   Fully responsive UI for desktop, tablet, and mobile devices.